 Honeymoons are all about spending time together and making memories that will last a lifetime.
 We think this itinerary offers just this, from game viewing in the Kruger, to relaxing on the beach in Mauritius, this itinerary has the perfect mix of excitement and relaxation.
 In the Kruger you'll spend your time searching for game in the bush, either in a vehicle or on foot where the smells and sounds of the bush are like nothing you've experienced before.
 Safaris can be tiring as you're up early for your first game drive to avoid the hottest parts of the day, so after four days you'll welcome blue seas and white sands and the opportunity to enjoy some sun and simply doing nothing if you wish.
 We think bush and beach honeymoon combinations offer a truly wonderful trip away with your new spouse.

-On arrival into Hoedspruit Airport you will be met by a camp representative and transferred to Kambaku River Sands in the Timbavati Game Reserve.
+Fly into Johannesburg and jump aboard a short domestic flight into the Northern Sabi Sands.
+From here, will be met by a camp representative and transferred to your luxury lodge based in the famous Sabi Sands, a reserve known for its abundance of wildlife, especially leopards.
 Once in the reserve you will have a game drive on your way to camp - so keep your eyes peeled.

-You will spend the next four nights here in a Luxury Suite on a fully inclusive basis spending your mornings and afternoons exploring the bush and seeing what animals you can spot.
-The Timbavati is an excellent reserve to visit on safari, not only does it have a smaller concentration of camps than some of the other reserves, it also has excellent game viewing.
+You will spend the next four nights here in a Suite on a fully inclusive basis spending your mornings and afternoons exploring the bush and seeing what animals you can spot.
+The Sabi Sands is an excellent reserve to visit on safari, it is a private unfenced concession in the heart of the Kruger, allowing you to avoid large numbers of safari vehicle but to also benefit from the plethora of wildlife that call this park their home.
 This is a 'Big Five' reserve, so keep an eye out for rhino grazing in the bush or a leopard up a tree, as well as giraffe, plains game and even wild dog.

-Aside from some amazing game viewing opportunities in the car and on foot, Kambaku offers some lovely honeymoon experiences.
-From private dining in the wine cellar to a treatment in the spa, there are plenty of memorable moments to make any honeymoon special.
+Aside from some amazing game viewing opportunities in the car and on foot, Chitwa Chitwa offers some lovely honeymoon experiences.
+From private dining under the stars to a treatment in the spa, there are plenty of memorable moments to make any honeymoon special.

 Days 5 - 12 : East Coast, Mauritius

-Stay at Constance Belle Mare Plage for 7 nights
+Stay at LUX Belle Mare for 7 nights

-On arrival into Mauritius Airport you will be met by a hotel representative who will transfer you to Constance Belle Mare Plage.
-You will spend the next seven days in this beautiful hotel in a Prestige Room on a half-board basis.
+On arrival into Mauritius Airport you will be met by a hotel representative who will transfer you to LUX Belle Mare.
+You will spend the next seven days in this beautiful hotel enjoying some relaxing down time.

-Backing onto a soft white sandy beach and clear blue seas, Constance Belle Mare Plage offers the perfect location to end any honeymoon.
-During your time at Constance enjoy a range of activities such as diving, snorkelling and golf; or for those romantic moments why not take a candlelit dinner on the beach?
+Backing onto a soft white sandy beach and clear blue seas, this resort offers the perfect location to end any honeymoon.
+During your week, enjoy a range of activities such as diving, snorkelling and complimentary water sports, or for those romantic moments why not take a candlelit dinner on the beach or enjoy a variety of evening entertainment?
 Be as active or relaxed as you like and enjoy your honeymoon in paradise.